Starting a business checklist: plan, register, launch

 - Consider international protection: Register domains in key markets if you plan to expand

 Profitability analysis determines whether your business can generate more revenue than expenses over time.
-This analysis is crucial for securing funding and making informed business decisions.
+Completing this analysis before launch helps you secure funding and decide on pricing and spending.

-- Create financial projections: Use accounting software to forecast revenue and expenses
+- Create financial projections: Use accounting software to forecast monthly revenue and expenses

 - Get professional review: Have an accountant validate your assumptions and projections